realFrankieWilson/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Tasks 0
 * My name is Betty
-This script switches the current user to the user betty.
+This script switches the current user to the user betty...